VuBacktracking/data-batch-processing/README.md

 ## Batch Processing

+**Note**: You schould check your data directory's structure before running.
+You should modify the code based on your structure.
+If you want to integrate data from other years, you can modify the `extract_load.py` script within the `year` variable (list years).

 - **Step 1.
 Load the data (parquet format) from local to `raw` bucket in Datalake (MinIO)**
 ```bash
 python3 elt_process/extract_load.py